Linking engagement and performance: The social network analysis perspective: Theoretical framework

 \section{Theoretical framework}

-Our theoretical framework is based heavily on Tinto's student integration model, but also draws from Nora's work on student engagement and Astin's theory of involvement \cite{Tinto75-DHE,Nora03-AHH,Astin84-SIM}.
-We apply these theories to build a coherent scaffold for understanding about students' immersion into the social and academic spheres of their learning community, and its effects on them.
-If there is a succinct way to describe the basis for our work, Tinto has said it best: ``[T]hough we have a sense of why involvement or integration should matter... we have yet to explore the critical linkages between involvement in classrooms, student learning, and persistence'' \cite{Tinto97-CAC}.
+Our theoretical framework, depicted in Fig.~\ref{fig:model_vis}, is based mainly on Tinto's model of student integration, though we also draw from Nora's work on student engagement and Astin's theory of involvement~\cite{Tinto75-DHE, Nora03-AHH, Astin84-SIM}.
+We apply these theories to build a coherent scaffold for understanding students' immersion into the social and academic spheres of their learning community, and the effects this immersion has on them.